Microgrant: Income-generating projects

-Microgrants for community-based projects
+Community-based projects

 A microgrant serves as an opportunity for communities facing poverty to receive funding for impact-oriented projects, such as schools, health centers, farms and more.
 Microgrants for community projects provide a novel opportunity for people facing poverty to solve their own local problems with financing that need not be paid back.

-Spark MicroGrants is known for pioneering this community-based approach to microgranting.
+For example, Spark MicroGrants is known for such community-based approach to microgranting.
 Spark pairs capacity building facilitation with their microgrants to ensure communities receiving the grants are well positioned to take them on.

-Microgrants for individual causes

-A microgrant has also been coined to describe small amounts of funding awarded to individuals for their own use.
-The ROI Community deploys this type of microgrant.